philipeleandro/cloudwalk_antifraud_test/README.md

 ## Tasks
 ### 1. Understand the Industry
-- The responses to the questions made to understand the industry can be found here.
+- The answers to the questions made to understand the industry can be found here.
 [Click to read responses](https://github.com/philipeleandro/cloudwalk_antifraud_test/blob/main/docs/QUESTIONS.md)

 ### 2. Get your hands dirty
 The analyze made about transactions data can be found here.
 [Click to read analyze](https://github.com/philipeleandro/cloudwalk_antifraud_test/blob/main/docs/DATA_ANALYZE.md)